Nebukam/PCGExtendedToolkit/_sources/doc-clusters/edges-refine/index.md

         desc : Heuristic nodes, if required by the selected refinement. pin : params
     -   name : Edge Filters
+        desc : Point filter input used by some refinements pin : params
+    -   name : Sanitization Filters
-        desc : Point filter input used to filter which edge points can be processed. pin : params
+        desc : Point filter input used to preserve edges as a sanitization step pin : params
 outputs:
     -   name : Vtx